-The white potato often gets a bad rap because it’s a starchy carb, but all varieties of potatoes are nutritionally-dense.
-They can be a part of a healthy diet when eaten in moderation and not fried or slathered in butter and sour cream.
+The white potato often gets a bad reputation because it’s a starchy carb, but all varieties of potatoes are nutritionally dense.
+They can be a part of a healthier diet when eaten in moderation and not fried or slathered in butter and sour cream.

 Potatoes are fat-free and a good source of fiber.
 Fiber helps to keep you fuller longer so you may eat less.
 Since they contain sodium and potassium, potatoes also help keep your electrolytes in balance.